Maro Itoje, Chris Robshaw and Jonathan Joseph back in England squad to face Italy

 Maro Itoje is one of three England players to return from injury into Eddie Jones' 31-man training squad for Saturday's Six Nations clash with Italy.

-The Saracens lock missed England's victories against France and Wales with a knee injury sustained in their opening win over Ireland in Dublin last month.
+The Saracens lock missed England's win against France and their loss to Wales with a knee injury sustained in their opening win over Ireland in Dublin last month.

 Chris Robshaw has been called into Eddie Jones' plans for the first time since suffering a knee problem playing for Harlequins in October.